Mindfulness

 Vanessa Freeman, MD.

-(Dr. Freeman’s views are her own and do not reflect that of the United States Army, United States Department of Defense.)
+(Dr. Freeman’s views are her own and do not reflect those of her employer.)

 Here is a challenge for you: Practice the above mindfulness exercises for 30 days and let us know how mindfulness has helped you!
 Tag @gen2050youth on Instagram.